artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 ..
 TIP::

-   To make sure you see the notification pop-up before saving your record, we recommend actively moving the cursor out of the slug field after making an edit, instead of directly clicking on the "Update" button while your cursor is still in the slug edit field.
+   We recommend actively moving the cursor out of the slug field after making an edit, to check the new slug to be saved, instead of directly clicking on the "Update" button while your cursor is still in the slug edit field, in case the new slug is already in use.

 7. When you are satisfied with your changes, click the "Update" button in the :term:`button block` at the bottom of the Rename module's edit page.
 If you